The Eternal Champion (novel)

 The Eternal Champion is a fantasy novel by Michael Moorcock that introduces the hero known as both John Daker and Erekosë.
 Originally written in the late 1950s, it constitutes the first novel of Moorcock's sprawling Eternal Champion series.
-The tale was first published in 1962 as a magazine novella Moorcock expanded the novella to novel length for publication in 1970.
+The tale was first published in 1962 as a magazine novella.
+Moorcock expanded the novella to novel length for publication in 1970.
 He revised the text for its 1978 publication.
 Along with expanding the original story, the novel makes some minor changes to narration and scenes, and also includes references to other short stories by Moorcock.
 The Eternal Champion is the first in a trilogy of novels known as the Erekosë series (though the lead character adopts other identities in subsequent novels).
 The sequel novels are Phoenix in Obsidian (1970; published in the US as The Silver Warriors), and The Dragon in the Sword (1987).

-In the story, John Daker, an ordinary 20th century man, is pulled through time and space to the tomb of Erekosë, a long-dead hero of a version of Earth that may be the distant past or distant future.
+In the story, John Daker, an ordinary 20th century middle-class black man, is pulled through time and space to the tomb of Erekosë, a long-dead hero of a version of Earth that may be the distant past or distant future.
 Daker realizes he is the reincarnation of the warrior Erekosë and is now being called to assume that identity again by the people he once served.
 Daker also sees memories of other lives he has lived or will live and realizes he is one of many incarnations of the Eternal Champion, a key figure in the mythology of Michael Moorcock's multiverse.
 The Eternal Champion is often called to restore or maintain the multiverse's balance between the cosmic forces of Law and Chaos.
 With his memories of Daker's life and family quickly dimming, the warrior accepts his identity as Erekosë, and armed with a radioactive sword called Kanajana, joins a great war between humans and an alien race, the Eldren.
 Throughout the novel, he is skeptical about the just nature of the war he fights and feels conflicted about his duty to humanity in contrast to his duty as an Eternal Champion who may need to defy humanity.
 He is also occasionally tormented by the lingering memories and principles of his 20th century life, as well as glimpses of his other lives under a multiplicity of names.

 Many incarnations of Moorcock's Eternal Champion are unaware they serve this role and/or have no memories of their other lives.
 Daker/Erekosë stands apart by being able to remember aspects of his multiple lives.
 While his books were not as popular as those featuring some of Moorcock's other characters, Erekosë is frequently mentioned in other stories of the author's multiverse.
 Along with his own novels, the character has appeared in crossover stories involving other Eternal Champion incarnations.
 His radioactive, poisonous sword echoes the vampiric, living sword Stormbringer wielded by the other aspect of the Eternal Champion called Elric.